Add To Favorites

 Cut out the balloons using Crayola Scissors.
 Glue one edge of each balloon onto the sky background with Crayola Glue Sticks.
 Stuff balloons with tissues and then glue down the other end.
 Glue on pieces of colorful yarn for balloon strings.

-Write a story about the scene you created.
+Students write a short story about the scene created.
 How did the balloons get lost?
 Where did they go?
 What happens to them?
 Share completed short stories with classmates.

 Create a 3-D braille chart simply with Crayola® School Glue, Markers and paper.